System related traps

 Enter the path to the backup directory on the target server into the Path field (for example /backups).

 SSB saves all data into this directory, automatically creating subdirectories for logspaces.
 As a result of this, the same backup policy can be used for multiple logspaces.
 To ensure that a restore can be performed even if the logspace has been renamed, the subdirectories are created using a persistent internal ID of the logspace.
 To facilitate manual debugging, a text file is also saved in the directory with the name of the logspace, containing the internal ID for the logspace.
 This text file is only provided for troubleshooting purposes and is not used by SSB in any way.

 To receive e-mail notification of the backup, select the Send notification on errors only or the Send notification on all events option.
 Notifications are sent to the administrator e-mail address set on the Management tab.

 To include the list of files in the e-mail, select Send notification on all events and enable the Include file list option.
-However, note that if the list is very long (for example, SPS stores over 20000 audit trails), the SPS web interface might become unaccessible.
+However, note that if list is very long, the SSB web interface might become unaccessible.
 In this case, set the Maximum number of files in notification lower.
 After this number has been reached, file names will be omitted from the notification.

-To assign the backup policy to a connection, see Creating data backups.
+To assign the backup policy to a logspace, see Creating data backups.